ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

    ```
    {: codeblock}

-### Upgrading the auto-negotiation policy by using the SDK
+### Upgrading the auto-negotiation policy with the SDK
 {: #upgrade-vpn-old-auto-procedure-ui-sdk}
 {: api}